BrianSemiglia/Cycle.swift/README.md

   /*
     Instantiates drivers with initial model.
 Necessary to for drivers that require initial values.
   */
-  func driversFrom(initial: Source) -> Drivers
+  func driversFrom(initial: Model) -> Drivers

   /*
-    Returns a stream of Source created by rendering the incoming stream of effects to drivers and then capturing and transforming their events into the Source type.
+    Returns a stream of Model created by rendering the incoming stream of effects to drivers and then capturing and transforming their events into the Model type.
 See example for intended implementation.
   */
   func effectsOfEventsCapturedAfterRendering(
-    incoming: Observable<Source>,
+    incoming: Observable<Model>,
     to drivers: Drivers
-  ) -> Observable<Source>
+  ) -> Observable<Model>
 }
 ```